 Instruction to TGax Editor: Update D5.1 P337L23 as shown below.

-A non-AP HE STA with dot11ULMUMIMOOptionImplemented equal to true shall set the Partial Bandwidth UL MU-MIMO subfield in the HE PHY Capabilities Information field of the HE Capabilities element it transmits to 1, if it supports transmitting an HE TB PPDU that uses UL MU-MIMO within an RU that does not span the entire PPDU bandwidth.
-Otherwise, the non-AP HE STA shall set the Partial Bandwidth UL MU-MIMO subfield to 0.
+If a non-AP HE STA with dot11ULMUMIMOOptionImplemented equal to true also supports transmitting an HE TB PPDU that uses UL MU-MIMO within an RU that does not span the entire PPDU bandwidth, the STA shall set dot11HEPartialBWULMUMIMOImplemented to true and the Partial Bandwidth UL MU-MIMO subfield in the HE PHY Capabilities Information field of the HE Capabilities element it transmits to 1.
+Otherwise, the non-AP HE STA shall set dot11HEPartialBWULMUMIMOImplemented to false and the Partial Bandwidth UL MU-MIMO subfield to 0.

 [End of File]